jithendrabsy/thoughts/_posts/2019-06-11-gamesthoery1.md

 Things those companies doing regularly:

-- View a temporary trend as a competitive advantage.
+-View a temporary trend as a competitive advantage

-- Focus on building reputational momentum.
+-Focus on building reputational momentum

-- Believe it’s easy to span across generations.
+-Believe it’s easy to span across generations

-- Love being right.
+-Love being right

-- Love the new idea, not the new way of thinking.
+-Love the new idea, not the new way of thinking

-- Reward  “data-driven”.
+-Reward  “data-driven”

 Being right and staying right is different.
 Doing well reduces the incentive to explore other ideas, especially when those ideas conflict with your proven business model.